-ESR is involved with a range of initiatives to better understand climate change impacts, where they may be most felt, who will be most vulnerable, and what mitigations we may need.
+ESR is involved with a range of initiatives to better understand climate change impacts, where they may be most felt, who will be most vulnerable, and what adaptation we may need.

-In order to maintain and even improve health now and for future generations, countries need to build resilient health systems to protect people, particularly the most vulnerable, from the health risks related to natural hazards, disaster events and climate change.
-From our work in the Pacific we have seen and learnt first-hand some of the barriers required to overcome natural and climate-related risks to health.
+In order to maintain and improve health now and for future generations, countries need to build resilient health systems to protect people, particularly the most vulnerable, from the health risks related to natural hazards, disaster events and climate change.
+ESR's work in the Pacific has shown first-hand some of the barriers required to overcome natural and climate-related risks to health.

 Developing a climate change adaptation system

 The effects of climate change will be wide ranging and are expected to have impacts directly and indirectly on human health and the health system.
 To help anticipate future health risks in New Zealand, adaptation plans can be put in place for mitigating or adapting to climate related effects.

 In 2020, the Ministry of Health commissioned ESR to undertake a qualitative study to determine stakeholder views and expert knowledge on climate change related adaptation planning for health.
 This report examines stakeholder views and expert knowledge on climate change related adaptation planning for health in order to understand stakeholders’ perspectives on the development, effectiveness and utility of a health adaptation plan.

 Considerations for developing a Health National Adaptation Plan

 Climate change is likely to have the greatest impact on the most vulnerable groups in society.
 Due to the challenges ahead, many countries have prepared specific health national adaptation plans (HNAPs) as a strategy to help prepare and manage the health impacts associated with a changing global climate.